Running cables over pavements

 Lamp column charge points are intended mainly for the use of local residents who do not have access to their own off-street parking or EV charging facilities.
 These type of charge points provide slow charging (approx 5 kW) which is suitable for residents to charge when parking near their home overnight or for long periods.

-In 2023, we will develop a detailed EV charging strategy which will set out how we will deliver the increased amount and type of charging facilities that will be required over the coming decade to meet the growth in EVs.
+We are currently developing a detailed EV charging strategy which will set out how we will deliver the increased amount and type of charging facilities that will be required up to accommodate the projected growth in EVs.